backstage/backstage/.changeset/thirty-adults-grab.md

 '@backstage/plugin-catalog-node': patch
 ---

-Explicit declare if the service ref accepts `single` ou `multiple` implementations.
+Explicit declare if the service ref accepts `single` or `multiple` implementations.